openaustralia/morph/app/views/documentation/tutorial.md

 This returns the source of your page as a [Mechanize Page object](http://mechanize.rubyforge.org/Mechanize/Page.html).
-You’ll be pulling the information you want out of this object using the handy Nokogiri XML parsing methods that Mechanize loads in for you.
+You’ll be pulling the information you want out of this object using the handy Nokogiri XML searching methods that Mechanize loads in for you.
 Let’s review some of these methods.

 ### at()